simleo/life_monitor/workflow_testing_ro_crate.md

     "resource": "job/tests/"
 }
 ```

+For information on the exact format supported by LifeMonitor, see [LifeMonitor-specific features and requirements](#lifemonitor-specific-features-and-requirements).

 ### Test service

 A _test service_ is a software service where tests can be run.
-It is represented by a context entity of type `"TestService"`:
+It is represented by a context entity of type `TestService`:

 ```json
 {